Nitro-Mekatronik/NitroSmartDocs/CONTRIBUTING.md

 ## Forking and submitting pull requests

-If you want to contribute some changes to the nopCommerce documentation (article fix or new post), then you should follow the approach below.
+If you want to contribute some changes to the nitrosmart documentation (article fix or new post), then you should follow the approach below.
 Here is a short list of steps to contribute:

 - First of all, you have to create a fork.
 Please find more about repository forking on GitHub at [https://help.github.com/articles/fork-a-repo/](https://help.github.com/articles/fork-a-repo/).
 - Clone it locally.